Sara Pichelli

-Sara Pichelli (born 15 April 1983) is an Italian comics artist best known for first illustrating the Miles Morales version of Ultimate Spider-Man.
-After starting her career in animation, Pichelli entered the comic book industry working for IDW Publishing before joining Marvel Comics in 2008 after getting discovered in an international talent search.
-After having worked on several Marvel titles, such as Namora, Pichelli was hired as the main artist on the second volume of Ultimate Comics: Spider-Man, which premiered in September 2011.
-Pichelli won a 2011 Eagle Award for Favorite Newcomer Artist.
+Sara Pichelli (born 15 April 1983) is an Italian comics artist best known for co-creating and first illustrating the Miles Morales version of Ultimate Spider-Man.
+She started her career in animation and entered the comic book industry working for IDW Publishing before joining Marvel Comics in 2008 after being discovered in an international talent search.
+Pichelli worked on several Marvel titles, such as Namora and was then hired as the main artist on the second volume of Ultimate Comics: Spider-Man, which premiered in September 2011.
+Pichelli won a 2011 Eagle Awards for Favorite Newcomer Artist.

 Career

 Pichelli was born in Porto Sant'Elpidio, Italy.
 She began her career in animation, working as a storyboard artist, animator and character designer.
 She said of this work, "It wasn't really for me.
 I felt like a tiny cog in a machine."
 She started working in the comic book industry after meeting comics artist David Messina.
 Prior to that, she was not particularly interested in comics and preferred animated films and anime.
 She worked as a layout assistant for Messina and worked on such titles as the Star Trek comic book series produced by IDW Publishing, including such editions as Star Trek: Countdown and Star Trek: Nero.
 In 2008 she submitted her work to the Chesterquest international talent search and was named one of the finalists by Marvel Comics editor C. B. Cebulski, which led to her working for Marvel.
 She illustrates for Marvel from her home in Rome.

 Pichelli started working for Marvel Comics in 2008 with the limited series NYX: No Way Home, followed by a brief run on Runaways with writer Kathryn Immonen in 2009.
 She worked with Immonen again on the X-Men: Pixie Strikes Back limited series, released in December 2009, which focused on the X-Men character Pixie.
 Pichelli provided art for one storyline in the I Am An Avenger anthology series, which ran from 2010 to 2011, then joined the team working on Ultimate Comics: Spider-Man starting with the October 2010 issue #15.
 After that series ended, Pichelli contributed to the 2011 limited series Ultimate Fallout, where she illustrated the first image of the Spider-Man character as portrayed by Miles Morales in the Ultimate Marvel universe.
 Pichelli took on regular art duties on the relaunched Ultimate Comics: Spider-Man with Morales as the protagonist, starting in September 2011.

 In August 2018, Pichelli and writer Dan Slott launched a new Fantastic Four series.